Kong/insomnia-docs/docs/insomnia/projects.md

 ### Default Project

-This is a persistent Project that always exists for all users by default.
+The "Insomnia" Project exists for all users by default.
 It cannot be renamed or deleted.
 It appears next to the home icon in the Projects dropdown menu.

 ### Local Project